• Link to Facebook

 Look up to see the famous “Coke Sign”.
 It is an advertising billboard erected in 1974 by the Coca-Cola Company.
 More often regarded as an iconic landmark than as an advertisement.
 The new Coca-Cola sign was officially turned on, on 15 September 2016, and uses a lot less power.
 It is the single largest controllable LED sign in the Southern Hemisphere and can change colour.

-However, time was up so the rider dropped the passengers at their hotel in Darling Harbour.
+However, the 1 hour was up so the rider dropped the passengers back at their hotel.
+In conclusion the trike tour experience, Sydney was a huge success.

-Check out the Eastern Panorama tour here.
-This itinerary can be changed to suit your personal requirements if required.
-Don’t forget every tour is unique so may not be exactly as stated but you will always see the icons.
+Check out a description of the tour here.
+This our most popular tour at the moment.
+Don’t forget every tour is unique so may not be exactly as stated but you will always see the icons mentioned (unless the fireworks are on so half the roads are closed).

 or just email trevor@trolltours.com.au and tell us what you would like to do.